-- East Montpelier has two arterial roads.
-US 2 passes through the eastern part of town, from the

-- Montpelier city boundary to the village of Plainfield, and is the major link between Montpelier

-- and St. Johnsbury.
-The second arterial road, VT 14, enters at the Barre Town boundary and

-- 20 passes through East Montpelier Village and North Montpelier.
+East Montpelier has two arterial roads.
+US 2 passes through the eastern part of town, from the Montpelier city boundary to the village of Plainfield, and is the major link between Montpelier and St. Johnsbury.
+The second arterial road, VT 14, enters at the Barre Town boundary and passes through East Montpelier Village and North Montpelier.

-- 21 The US 2 and VT 14 intersection at the northern end of East Montpelier Village was

-- reconstructed in 2010 and is now a signalized T-intersection with left-turn lanes.
-Sidewalks,

-- crosswalks and a pedestrian walk signal were also part of this project.
+The US 2 and VT 14 intersection at the northern end of East Montpelier Village was reconstructed in 2010 and is now a signalized T-intersection with left-turn lanes.
+Sidewalks, crosswalks and a pedestrian walk signal were also part of this project.

-- A reconstructed bridge over the

-- Winooski River (Bridge #68)

-- will be installed in 2018 and

-- 27 includes a second signalized

-- 28 intersection at the south end of

-- 29 East Montpelier Village, a left

-- 30 turn lane, sidewalks and

-- 31 crosswalks.
-Soon after this is

-- or crosswarks.
-Soon area this is

-- 32 completed, new sidewalks and

-- a bike lane will be added to

-- 34 provide sidewalks and bicycle

-- 35 lanes along the entire length of

-- 36 the Lower Village.
+A reconstructed bridge over the Winooski River (Bridge #68) will be installed in 2018 and includes a second signalized intersection at the south end of East Montpelier Village, a left turn lane, sidewalks, and crosswalks.
+Soon after this is completed, new sidewalks and a bike lane will be added to provide sidewalks and bicycle lanes along the entire length of the Lower Village.

-- 37 The Singing Bridge in North

-- 38 Montpelier was replaced in

-- 39 2011 with a bridge that

-- 40 includes a sidewalk on one side.
+The "Singing Bridge" in North Montpelier was replaced in 2011 with a bridge that includes a sidewalk on one side.